RuanGeldenhuys/DataScience871-project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+The density plot investigating technology ownership shows that the majority of people who said no, own few devices.
+In this survey atleast, people who own more devices are more likely to upgrade their internet speed.

 ``` r
 subDensityPlot
 ```

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

+A similar story holds for subscriptions, with people who own more subscription are more likely to say yes.

+The violin charts below shows a breakdown of people who are willing to pay for upgraded internet based on different forms of entertainment and the devices used to view them.

 ``` r
 plotViolins(movie_BIdf, "Watch Time per device vs Upgrading Internet - Movies")